dannsam/xenko-docs/manual/physics/tutorials/create-a-bouncing-ball.md

     ![Add Static collider component](media/physics-tutorials-create-a-bouncing-ball-add-rigitbody-component.png)

-    A rigid body collider is a physics object that moves — perfect for our bouncing ball.
+    A rigid body is a physics object that moves — perfect for our bouncing ball.

 Just like we did for the Ground entity, we're going to set the component shape to match the entity.